Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 and makes better use of tall smartphone displays (such as 18:9 or 19:9 aspect ratios).

 - Configure Control nodes' anchors to snap to the correct corners using the **Layout** menu.

+- For 3D games, consider exposing <doc:resolution_scaling> in the game's options menu to allow players to adjust the 3D rendering resolution separately from UI elements.
+This is useful for performance tuning, especially on lower-end hardware.

+- Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in
+<doc:multiple_resolutions#Reducing-Aliasing-On-Downsampling>.

 **Pixel art:**